Schnyder woods, SLE(16), and Liouville quantum gravity: Introduction

 \item The set of all blue edges forms a spanning tree of $M \backslash \{A_\g,A_\r\}$, and similarly for red and green.
 These three trees form a partition of the set of $M$'s interior edges. \end{enumerate}

-\begin{definition} Given a simple plane triangulation $M$, we call a coloring of the interior edges satisfying Schynder's rule a {\bf Schnyder wood} on $M$.
-We denote by $\cS_n$ the set of pairs $(M,\cO)$ where $M$ is a triangulation of size $n$ and $\cO$ is a Schnyder wood on $M$.
+\begin{definition} Given a simple plane triangulation $M$ \nocolor{equipped with a 3-orientation}, we call a coloring of the interior edges satisfying Schnyder's rule a {\bf Schnyder wood} on $M$.
+We denote by $\cS_n$ the set of pairs $(M,\cO)$ where $M$ is a triangulation of size $n$ \xin{equipped with a 3-orientation} and $\cO$ is a Schnyder wood on $M$.
 We will refer to elements of $\bigcup_{n\ge1}\cS_n$ as \textit{Schnyder-wood-decorated triangulations}, or {\bf wooded triangulations} for short. \end{definition} The COLOR algorithm exhibits a natural bijection between Schnyder woods on $M$ and 3-orientations on $M$.
 Accordingly, we will treat Schnyder woods and 3-orientations as interchangeable.
 For a wooded triangulation $S$, denote by $T_c(S)$ the tree of color $c$ on $S$, for $c \in \{\mathrm{b,r,g}\}$.
-We call the unique blue oriented path from a vertex $v$ the {\bf blue flow line} from $v$, and simliarly for red and green.
+We call the unique blue oriented path from a vertex $v$ the {\bf blue flow line} from $v$, and similarly for red and green.